nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 partitioned roll out complete: 2 new pods have been updated...
 ```

-If the rollout doesn't progress for a long time, view the list of running NuoDB pods using `kubectl get pods -n nuodb`to watch for upgarde failures.
+If the rollout doesn't progress for a long time, view the list of running NuoDB pods using `kubectl get pods -n nuodb`to watch for upgrade failures.
 The upgrade may fail due to problem with the application startup if there are `Running` pods in which containers are _not_ `Ready`
 Another indication for upgrade failure is when there are pods _not_ transiting to `Running` or reporting `Error`, `ErrImagePull` or `CrashLoopBackOff`.

-The database processes and their versions can be seen using [nuocmd show database-versions](https://doc.nuodb.com/nuodb/latest/reference-information/command-line-tools/nuodb-command/nuocmd-reference/#_database_versions_subcommands) command.
+The database processes and their versions can be viewed using [nuocmd show database-versions](https://doc.nuodb.com/nuodb/latest/reference-information/command-line-tools/nuodb-command/nuocmd-reference/#_database_versions_subcommands).
 While the rolling upgrade is progressing there will be more database processes using the new NuoDB release until all of them are upgraded.
-For example, the below command shows rolling upgrade that is in progress:
+The following example shows rolling upgrade in progress:

 ```shell
 $ kubectl exec admin-nuodb-cluster0-0 -- nuocmd show database-versions --db-name demo